PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ```
 Among them,

-- The `info` key is a dictionary, there are 6 key-value pairs, the output shows the first 5 pairs;
+- `info`: A dictionary.
+There are 6 key-value pairs, the output shows the first 5 pairs;
-- The `licenses` key is a list with eight elements, and the output shows the first five;
+- `licenses`: A list with eight elements, and the output shows the first five;
-- The `images` key is a list with 5000 elements, and the output shows the first 5;
+- `images`: A list with 5000 elements, and the output shows the first 5;
-- The `annotations` key is a list with 36,781 elements, and the output shows the first five;
+- `annotations`: A list with 36,781 elements, and the output shows the first five;
-- The `categories` key is a list of 80 elements, with the output showing the first five.
+- `categories`: A list of 80 elements, and the output shows the first five.

 ### 3.3 Statistical Image Information